 It’s important to confirm with the seller what he or she would like to see from you in terms of documentation before submitting an offer.
 FSBO sellers may not abide by the standards or norms commonly used by real estate professionals.

-For example, it’s quite common for offer submissions to be emailed, with a mortgage pre-approval letter and a REBNY Financial Statement attached.
-The offer email typically contains the offer price, the anticipated amount of down payment, any contingencies, preferred closing date, any inclusions or exclusions, the buyer’s attorney information and a short biography.
+The offer email typically contains the offer price, the anticipated amount of down payment, any contract contingencies, preferred closing date, any inclusions or exclusions, the buyer’s attorney information and a short biography.